zeeshanmansoori/ChattingApp/README.md

 # ChattingApp
 The following modules were proposed
-1.login
+1.login :
 The user is authenticated using phone number authentication.

-2. Chat module
+2. Chat module :
-Chat are saved on firestore.
+Chat are saved on firestore, and retrieved usign FirestoreRecyclerAdapter

-3. Update profile
+3. Update profile :
 This module is used to update the profile of the user.